dat-ecosystem-archive/docs/docs/cookbook/diy-dat.md

 In this guide, we will show how to develop applications with the Dat ecosystem.
 The Dat ecosystem is very modular making it easy to develop custom applications using Dat.

+This tutorial will follow the steps for sharing and downloading files using Dat.
+In practice, we implement these in [dat-node](https://github.com/datproject/dat-node), a high-level module for using Dat that provides easy access to the core Dat modules.

 For any Dat application, there are three essential modules you will start with:

 1. [hyperdrive](https://npmjs.org/hyperdrive) for file synchronization and versioning